 We'll grade on the first four topics (mileage, expenses, tax features, income tracking, and extras).
 I'll figure a GPA for each.
 Then when doing the final grade, mileage and expenses will count double, as those are the most important things.
 I'll use all that to come up with the final grade.

 I won't grade on the additional features.
-I feel like an app like this should only be expected to track income, expenses, mileage, and help with your tax return.
+My premise is that a good app should track income, expenses, mileage, and help with your tax return.
 There shouldn't be a penalty for not doing something extra.
 However, if the app does do something extra that's kind of a wow factor, there may be a bonus point or so.

 Using Stride to track mileage